DamianFlynn/gha-terraction/README.md

 ## Secrets

-This Action requires Terraform to have permission to work on the target environment.

-Therefore it will INHERIT the secrets from the hosting repository, to complete this action.

-The following secrets must be available in the repository which uses this action:
+The following secrets must be set for this action:

 * AZURE_AD_TENANT_ID
   * The Tenant ID in which the Subscription exists.